Why Some Brands Don’t Pay

 I still see creators with 20K+ followers giving away video ads with usage rights without pay.
 Most laugh it off when I ask and say “I don’t know what I am doing”

 Please know turning gifted into paid isn’t about “being greedy”, is about being smart and knowing how to do business in this industry.
 You’re running a business.
-And your content drives sales.
+And if your content is actually driving sales, you definitely should get paid.